eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-7.md

 Function prototypes are given for each function in the `xps_loop.h` file.
 Try to implement them.

 ::: tip NOTE
-A function prototypes outlines the essential details of a function including its name, parameters and return type.
+A function prototype outlines the essential details of a function including its name, parameters and return type.
 This prototype serves as a reference for how the function should be called.
 From now onwards, you will be responsible for writing the function definitions according to the prototypes given in the header files.
 The documentation will describe the requirements for the functions and explain any new concepts required in its implementation.
 :::

 ::: details **expserver/src/core/xps_loop.c**